shanebersiek/iOSI-precourse-onboarding/week-07/labs/cocoapods-lab/README.md

     + Is there a homepage for the pod?
 Does it appear active?
     + Is there API documentation and/or a wiki?
 How well-documented does it appear?

-+ Create a new XCode Project.
++ Create a new Xcode Project.
     + Create a `Podfile` for the project.
     + Add one of the libraries that you researched above to the Podfile.
     + Run `pod install` to download the repositories.